flipifucan/BootCampSecurity/WEEK11/SubmissionFile.md

     Answer:

         alert tcp $EXTERNAL_NET_PORTS -> $HOME_NET any.
-        This is a Italian Spam campain.
+        This is a Italian Spam campain using js nemucod.
         Trying to download a executable file.

     ![attack](IMAGE/attack.png)